a-einstein/WpfShop/README.md

 #### News
 * The projects have migrated to .Net 5.
-* Currently no installation packages are supplied for the latest code.
-Refer to the last released versions, which are functionally equal.
 * Unity dependency injection has been made use of far more and better.

 #### Purpose